bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />
 </p>

-We&apos;ve got our IIFE, our immediately invoked function expression set up to keep everything out of the global scope and we&apos;ve got our <b>"use strict"</b> directive in there.
-Okay, we&apos;re all set and ready to start working on our script.
+<p>We&apos;ve got our IIFE, our immediately invoked function expression set up
+to keep everything out of the global scope and we&apos;ve got our <b>"use strict"</b> directive in there.
+Okay, we&apos;re all set and ready to start working on our script.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-09">4.09 Starting the Script (4:56)</h2>